 Now, I hated FROZEN with every fiber of my being.
 I didn’t like the story, the characters or the lack of wit in the storytelling.
 But I disliked the songs most of all.
 As AVENUE Q and THE BOOK OF MORMON proved, Robert Lopez is an incredibly talented composer.
-But I don’t think the melodies are memorable and I especially had problems with many of the clunky lyrics (in collection with wife Kristen Anderson-Lopez) and the cheesy pop arrangements attached to them.
+But the melodies are unmemorable, and the clunky lyrics (in collaboration with wife Kristen Anderson-Lopez) and cheesy pop arrangements attached to them bothered me.

 But my biggest problem came with “Let It Go”.
 Here’s this princess who’s just ruined her town by turning it into one huge block of ice, so what does she do?
 Go to the forest, secure herself in her own ice castle and basically give her former subjects the bird.
 Sure, why not—just “let it go.”
 That’s a great message to send to the young girls at whom this movie is clearly aimed.
 But audiences have been fooled, as the steady box office has proved, and I’m sure this tinkly piece of frozen dreck will take the Oscar for Animated Film and Song.
 If you feel the earth move when they do, that’s me throwing a good old fashioned hissy fit—probably with wine.

 BEST ORIGINAL SCORE

 - THE BOOK THIEF, John Williams